diogosoares22/ada-fix-it/index.md

 -----------------

-United States of America is an undeniable global power, therefore, the results of this presidencials would have concequencies all around the globe.
-This being said, it is clear that this political event drove attention from all around the world.
-Our study of nationality and politics focus on which nationalities showed more interest in this political event?
-Which politician is more popular outside the U.S.A.
+United States of America is an undeniable global power, therefore, the results of each presidential election have concequences all around the globe.
+This being said, it is clear that this political event captured the attention of speakers from all around the world.
+Our study of nationality aims to find which nationalities showed more interest in the two rivals for the presidential election of 2016.
+Which politician is more popular outside and inside U.S.A.
 Let's see!

 ### Trump Nationality Distribution

-<iframe src="assets/plots/Trump_Nat.html" width="140%" height="1500">  </iframe>
+<iframe src="assets/plots/Trump_Nat.html" width="100%" height="500">  </iframe>

 As we can see the majority of the speakers are from United States which is exactly what we would expect.
-However there are several other speaker nationalities which are quite frequent.
+There are several other speaker nationalities which are quite frequent as United Kingdom, Canada, Australia,...  .
+These numbers don't seem strange to us.
+Indeed, it could be that the majority of the speakers come from an english language speaking country, and this is why we have a huge number of quotes associated to speakers coming from english language speaking country for Trump too.
+Can we observe a similar bias for Clinton too ?

 ### Clinton Nationality Distribution